luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-collections/README.md

 Initialized empty Git repository in /home/student/ansible-collections/ansible_collections/redhat/workshop_demo_collection/.git/
 ```

+> **NOTE**
+>
+> The `workshop_demo_collection` repository must be already present on GitHub.
+To create a new repository follow the official GitHub [documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository).

-When changed, files will be added to the staging area with the `git add` and committed with
-the `git commit` commands.
+When changed, files will be added to the staging area with the `git add` and committed with the `git commit` commands.

 ```bash
 [student@ansible-1 workshop_demo_collection]$ git add *